CAPE-js/cape-v1-php/node/README.md

 * change_filter_mode - Boolean.
 Default true.
 If set to false then the filter mode can't be altered.
 * description - String.
 A longer description of the field used in mouse over or whatever the template wants.
 * quick_search - Boolean.
 Default false.
 If true, this field will appear in the quick search in the UX.
 It is visible without selecting "advanced search".
+* search - Boolean.
+Default true.
+If false this field will not appear in any search -- quick or advanced.
 * style->{is} - type=enum only.
 One of "radio" or "select".
 Default "select".
 Pick the UI for selecting a value.
 * style->{one-of} - type=enum only.
 One of "checkbox" and "multiselect".
 Default "multiselect".
 Pick the UI for selecting multiple values.
 * min - type=integer only.
 Integer.
 Minimum value allowed in input.